genarun/Genarun/README.md

 ├── src/                        // all generated files from base template + siteGen outputs └── readme.md                   // info about project usage, mix of template + generated description
 ```

+### Online console for project managment, and running pipelines.

+We could use midrun layout style for the UI.

+A replicate or github-like UI where a user can see their Genas.

+We could have a store with model adapters from replicate, huggingface, etc.

+User could setup keys in their profile.

+The Core lib could run as open source. npm import.
+@genarun/core

+We could also include all the adapters selectively.

+import {replicateAdapter} from @genarun/adapters

+# API client

+Freemium.

+We automatically provide an API key to users.

+Free API use, We give a lot of FREE minutes per month for generations.

+We provide an API client to let users CONSUME the API

+const gena = new GenarunClient('apiKey')

+ex:

+params = {
+year: 2025,
+}

+options = {
+model: 'felix/weird',
+doneHook: mysite.com/hook/jobdone/132456,

+}

+const data = await gena.run('felix/weird')

+runid = gena.start( params, options) // returns a run id.